yannjor/lunchapp/README.md

 # LunchApp
-A simple Scala app that gathers the daily menus from 10 different campus restaurants.
+A Scala app that gathers the daily menus from Aalto campus restaurants.
 Made for a course in Aalto University.

 ## Build instructions